1ahmadbassam/prac-copyfile/README.md

 # prac-copyfile
 First practice in C. A simple command line utility which replicates the copy function of many, many shells.
 Works on Windows and POSIX-compatible systems.

-Should not require more than C90 to compile (to be tested later).
 ## On TODO list after this project:
 - Continue C practice with more projects.
 - Get better at GitHub (seriously, this was a pain).